Serbia–Ukraine relations: Political relations

 In April 2011, Ukraine's Chairman of the Verkhovna Rada Volodymyr Lytvyn visited Serbia.

 In May 2011, Foreign Minister of Serbia Vuk Jeremić visited Ukraine and signed visa-free regime between the two countries.

 In November 2011, Ukrainian Prime Minister Mykola Azarov visited Serbia for the Central European Initiative summit.

 Serbian President Boris Tadić visited Ukraine in November 2011.

 There is a spiritual and religious unity of the Serbian and the Ukrainian people.

 — Serbian President Boris Tadić, on relations with Ukraine (November 2011).

 In July 2018, Ukrainian President Petro Poroshenko met with Serbian President Aleksandar Vučić and Prime Minister Ana Brnabić in Belgrade.

+In June 2025, Serbian President Aleksandar Vuĉić visited the Ukrainian city of Odesa for one day to attend the Ukraine-Southeastern Europe Summit making it his first ever visit to Ukraine as president.

+In August 2026, Ukrainian President Volodymyr Zelenskyy visited Serbia and met President Aleksandar Vučić and Prime Minister Đuro Macut.
+The two sides signed a Memorandum of Understanding on agricultural cooperation, while Vučić announced plans for a new free trade agreement.
+Also were discussed in detail joint economic and logistics projects, the development of the Danube corridor and the strengthening of ties between Ukraine, the Western Balkans and the European Union and allocation of €2 million to support the Ukrainian energy sector and the restoration of one of the cities destroyed by Russian strikes.